Healthdirect Free Australian health advice you can count on.

 While breastfeeding 3,200 mg/day

-Because having too much potassium can affect your health, only take a potassium supplement under medical supervision.
+Because having too much potassium can affect your health, only take a potassium supplement if your doctor prescribes one.
 Babies under 12 months can get all the potassium they need from breast milk, formula and food.

 Learn more here about the development and quality assurance of healthdirect content.